andrewsolis/LLVM-tutorial/README.md

 <img src="images/folding_1.png" width="400px">

 * normally support in AST
-* With LLVM since all calls go through LLVM IR Builder, the builder itself checsks where folding is possible
+* With LLVM since all calls go through LLVM IR Builder, the builder itself checks where folding is possible
 * recommend using `IRBuilder` for generating code for this, as no "syntatic overhead"
 * However, this isn't without its limitations